mshawn12/video-game-sales-analysis/README.md

     - What publishers are the most successful in each genre?
     - What publishers generate the most revenue?
     - Are certain genres more popular in certain countries?
-    - Do certain genres generate more revenue?
+    - Do certain genres on average generate more revenue?
     - What are the most popular games in each genre (based on sales or user/critic review)?
     - What years had the most sales?
     - What years had the most popular games (based on user/critic review)?